jbreckmckye/nortis/blog/README.md

 Like most software development problems, I just needed to it down into smaller steps:

-- If I could find a simple C graphics library, I could focus on the logic
+- with a simple C graphics library, I could focus on the logic
-- If I targeted MacOS, it would be easy to debug and learn from mistakes
+- if I built for desktop, I could iterate fast
-- If I could get that working, then I could figure out how to port the graphics and controls to PSX
+- once the desktop version worked, I could tackle the PSX specifics individually

 The framework I went for was [SDL2](http://www.libsdl.org/).
-Maybe there are fancier libraries, maybe there are newer ones, but it seemed good enough for what I wanted.
+Maybe there are fancier libraries, or newer ones, but this seemed _good enough_.
 I needed to stop procrastinating and write... my first C program!

 Despite my fears, I found C incredibly fun.
 Very quickly it 'clicked' for me.
 You start from very simple primitives -